singhrakeshgkp/react-js/component.md

 - Create a ```FunctionalProp.js``` file
 ## State
 - A state is an object that stores the values of properties belonging to a component that could change over a period of time
-## Props vs state
-- Props
-   - Props are used to pass data and event handler to its child component
-   - Props are immutable, once set can not be changed
-   - Used in both functional and class component
-   - Props are set by the parent component for child components
-- State
-   - State are used to store the data of components that has to be rendered to the view
-   - Holds data and change over the time
-   - Used only in class component.
-   - States are generally updated by the event handler.